The Liz Kerwin Scholarship Fund

 Thanks to generous donors over the years, this fund still helps a variety of people who come to us or whom we serve through our outreach and who need financial help:

-- People who want to maintain spiritual direction as a regular part of their lives but can afford only a partial donation toward the asking fee ($85)—and sometimes nothing at all
+- People who want to maintain spiritual direction as a regular part of their lives but cannot afford to pay the full fee

 - People who want to participate in our retreats, workshops and other programs